About the crime

 On this website, we describe the various forms of organ trade separately:

-As a response to the myths and claims about the organ trade, we highlight empirical work for each form of organ trade under the sections, 'empirical studies'.
+As a response to the myths and claims about the organ trade, we highlight empirical work for each form of organ trade under the sub-headings, 'empirical studies'.
 All publications listed under these headings, for each type of organ trade, describe the data sources and explain how data was collected.

 Sources